isogeo/doc-admin/Help/en/features/publish/share_opencatalog.md

 ## Integrating an OpenCatalog in iFrame

-OpenCatalog is developed via the Isogeo API.
+"OpenCatalog" is developed via the Isogeo API.
 It can very easily be integrated in your existing websites (intranet, extranet, mapping portal, OpenData portal, spatial data infrastructure, etc.) via an [iFrame HTML tag](http://www.w3schools.com/tags/tag_iframe.asp).

 ### Syntax